Risk node guide

 Fly removes the skew direction and keeps the smile curvature.

 Risk reversal asks which wing is richer.
 Fly asks whether the wings together are richer than the middle of the smile.
-That makes it useful for monitoring convexity, event premium, and wing quote quality.
+That makes it useful for monitoring convexity, event premium, and wing quote quality across the volatility smile and volatility surface.

 01